5G TN/NTN Development

 The Evolution & Future of 5G TN/NTN

-While early 3GPP work focused solely on terrestrial networks such as 3G and 4G, Release 17 (finalized in 2022) introduced the first normative requirements for NTN, reflecting the growing role of satellite networks in extending coverage beyond terrestrial reach.
+The development of 5G TN/NTN systems is closely tied to 3GPP standardization, which has expanded from terrestrial networks to include non-terrestrial components.
+While early 3GPP releases focused purely on terrestrial networks like 3G and 4G, Release 17 (finalized in 2022) introduced the first normative requirements for NTN, reflecting the growing role of satellites in extending coverage beyond terrestrial reach.

 Read more: The NexaSphere project